gh-andre/KeePassFont/README.md

 Launch the new KeePass application and test that it works in every way in how you normally use the application.

-At this poiny you can remove the strong name container with this command:

-    sn -d KeePassFont

 Before installing a new version of KeePass, restore the original `KeePass.exe` and `KeePass.XmlSerializers.dll` files.